mosesegboh/sendemails/README.md

 Run php artisan migrate
 - Run the development servers: Start the development server by running: php artisan serve
+- The is a queue job created for the sending email funtionality,remember to run
+-  php artisan queue:work

 Points and Reasons For Some functionality decisions made regarding the application.